znhskzj/grid-trading-plan-calculator/README.md

 8. If you're satisfied with the plan, click "Save as CSV" to export it.
 9. API Selection: In the main window, you can now choose between Yahoo Finance and Alpha Vantage APIs for stock data retrieval.
 10. Saving Preferences: Your API choice and frequently used stocks are now automatically saved for future sessions.

+### Example Usage with Trading Instruction

+Let's say you want to create a grid trading plan for SOXL stock based on a trading instruction:

+1. Launch the application.
+2. In the "Trading Instruction" field, enter: "日内SOXL 现价到30之间分批入，压力31.5，止损29.5"
+3. Click "Calculate Purchase Plan".
+4. The application will parse the instruction, fetch the current price if available, and generate a plan based on the instruction.
+5. The result will show you the parsed information, including the stock symbol, price range, and stop-loss price.
+6. If there are any discrepancies between the instruction and current market prices, you'll see a warning.
+7. The grid trading plan will be generated based on this information.
+8. If you're satisfied with the plan, click "Save as CSV" to export it.

 ## Configuration